Ensembl/thr/README.md

 python manage.py import_assemblies --fetch ena
 ```

-It will fetch assembly info from ENA and dump it in a JSON file the use the latter to populate the database
+It will fetch assembly info from ENA and dump it in a JSON file then use it to populate the database

 If the JSON is already there, you can simply run
 ```shell script